Inherit a stamp collection? Here's what to do.

 What should I do now?

-So, here is our step-by-step guide to assist you in having a collection appraised and/or sold.
+Here is our step-by-step guide to assist you in having a collection appraised and/or sold.

-2.)
-Contact the CSDA member to discuss the collection and the disposal options they provide.
+1.)
+Go to the Canadian Stamp Dealers Association website and look for a CSDA member in your area that can discuss the collection and understand what disposal options they provide.
 Not all CSDA members are dealers and some may not buy all collections or travel to review them.
-Once you have identified a dealer (like Durbano Stamps) that you feel confident working with, then arrange for that dealer to meet with you where the collection is currently located to provide you with an onsite appraisal.
+Once you have found a dealer (like Durbano Stamps) that you feel confident working with, then arrange for that dealer to meet with you where the collection is located to provide an onsite appraisal.
 You should not feel forced to move it from its current environment.
 Durbano Stamps will always travel to see you and is an active buyer that always buys collections intact – we do not just cherry-pick the better items.

-4.)
+3.)
 After the initial appraisal, you will be presented with some options.
 These are the options that Durbano Stamps usually presents:

 (d) the collection is of modest value and the appraiser/dealer will tender you a reasonable cash offer that considers many aspects including the scope of the collection, its age, its condition, the number of duplicates and its current saleability.

-I trust that this information helps guide the non-collector in properly assessing potential buyers, getting appraisals, and then confidently selling their loved one's collection.
+I trust that this information helps guide the non-collector in properly getting appraisals, assessing potential buyers, and then confidently selling their loved one's collection.
 If you have any questions concerning "What should I do with my inherited stamp collection" please contact Patrick Durbano directly.
 He can be reached at (416) 407-2422 or anytime by email at DurbanoStamps@gmail.com.

 We are members of the CSDA